prisma/prisma/README.md

 ### 2. Define data model

+The [data model definition](https://github.com/prisma/prisma2-docs/blob/master/data-modeling.md#data-model-definition) is a declarative and human-readable representation of your database schema.
+Read below to learn how you obtain it for your project.

 #### Option A: Starting with an existing database (_brownfield_)

 <img src="https://i.imgur.com/XkRkwdE.png" width="355px">

 If you want to use Photon with an existing database, you can [introspect](https://github.com/prisma/prisma2-docs/blob/master/introspection.md) your database schema using the [Prisma 2 CLI](https://github.com/prisma/prisma2-docs/blob/master/prisma-2-cli.md).
 This generates a [data model](https://github.com/prisma/prisma2-docs/blob/master/data-modeling.md#data-model-definition) which is the foundation for the generated Photon API.
-The data model is a declarative and human-readable representation of your database schema.

 #### Option B: Start from scratch (_greenfield_)